catarak/creating-digital-instruments-in-max/README.md

   * Delay
   * Filtering
   * Presets
+  * Audacity (if time permits)
 * ~10 min - Break
-* ~30 min - Recording with Audacity & Free Play
+* ~30 min - Sequencer
-  * You can create your own sound files with Audacity
+  * What is a sequencer?
+  * metro, cycle, ggate

 #### Part 2: 2 hours
-* ~50 min - Further explorations in how to manipulate a sound
+* ~30 min - Vocoder
-  * Vocoder
+  * What is a vocoder?
+  * Show examples built into Max.
+Copy/paste from example patch.
-  * Sequencer
+  * Panning
-* ~30 min - Integrate a controller/Create custom interface
+* ~40 min - Integrate a controller/Create custom interface
   * Look at examples of different musical interfaces.
   * What are different ways you can trigger or control your patch?
+   * Use your keyboard as a controller
    * Trigger events through audio input
-   * Use your keyboard as a controller
   * Presentation mode
-* ~10 min - Break
+* ~5 min - Break
-* ~30 min - Group Projects & Free Play
+* ~45 min - Group Projects
   * Working in groups of 2, make a patch that incorporates techniques from the first and second parts of the workshop.
 Control some aspect of your patch with either audio input or your keyboard, and create a user interface in presentation mode that anyone can understand.

 ## Materials Needed & Exercises To Do Before Class